EmeraldBlock/LIT-CTF-2022-writeups/pwn/waifu.md

 ```
 0x7f5ea9d9b723(nil)0x7f5ea9cbc0770x190x7c0x667b46544354494c0x747833745f6d30720x755f68732e3772340x61616161616161770x7d61616161616161
 ```
+(An null pointer (address 0) is printed as `(nil)`.)
 Conveniently, there are `0x`s delimiting each value.
 As these are little-endian, we reverse the bytes in each to get the character string:
 ```js
 "..."
 	.replaceAll("(nil)","0x0")